-497 4.2 Classification of identified risks
+4.2.
+Classification of identified risks

-498 The second column of Table 2 shows the classification of each risk based on PLC, project 499 objective and stakeholders respectively.
-For better illustration, association of risks in PLC with 500 stakeholders and objective shown in Figure 3 with two fishbone diagrams.
-It is concluded that 501 the share of risks in design, construction and operation steps are 21%, 31% and 48%, 502 respectively.
-This finding is partly in line with Zou, et al. (2007), Bari, et al. (2012), 503 Mehdizadeh, et al. (2012), Goh, et al. (2013) and Forcael, et al. (2018), which showed more 504 risks are related to construction than designing in the construction industry.
-But technically, 505 they did not consider operation because they thought operation risks have root in designing or 506 construction.
-On the other hand, albeit Zou and Zhang (2014) had considered operation phase 507 in their model, they identified more risks in construction than other phases in high-rise building 508 projects.
+The second column of Table 2 shows the classification of each risk based on PLC, project objective and stakeholders respectively.
+For better illustration, association of risks in PLC with stakeholders and objective shown in Figure 3 with two fishbone diagrams.
+It is concluded that the share of risks in design, construction and operation steps are 21%, 31% and 48%, respectively.
+This finding is partly in line with Zou, Zhang, and Wang (2007), Bari et al. (2012), Mehdizadeh et al. (2012), Goh, Abdul-Rahman, and Samad (2013) and Forcael et al. (2018), which showed more risks are related to construction than designing in the construction industry.
+But technically, they did not consider operation because they thought operation risks have root in designing or construction.
+On the other hand, albeit Zou and Zhang (2014) had considered operation phase in their model, they identified more risks in construction than other phases in high-rise building projects.

-510 Figure 3.
-The fishbone diagram in accordance to stake-holders vs PLC (first panel) and objectives vs PLC 511 (second panel)
+Figure 3.
+The fishbone diagram in accordance to stakeholders vs PLC (first panel) and objectives vs PLC (second panel)

 Although we only located each risk in one class based on experts' opinion, the classification results were mostly the same with other research.
-For example, locating of LPS in safety category (Zou, et al., 2007), LSC in designing (Mehdizadeh, et al., 2012), IW in construction 516 or construction (Zou and Zhang, 2014), VMP in external issues (Forcael, et al., 2018), VMP 517 and FIM in safety (Lu, et al., 2018) are some instances.
-Some inconsistencies have also been 518 shown in classification in contrast to other researches.
-Forcael, et al. (2018) assigned hazardous 519 conditions to contractors but FIM is located in external issues class based on our experts.
-520 Several reasons such as not carrying out fire preventing actions, using of arsonist materials in 521 building construction and lack of firefighting equipment in workshop during construction phase 522 can be expected on the occurrence of ignition in construction projects.
-In contrast to these 523 contractor-related factors, some external reasons like wind, thunderbolt and electrocution could 524 be mentioned for firing's cause and our experts classified FIM into second group.
+For example, locating of LPS in safety category (Zou, Zhang, and Wang 2007), LSC in designing (Mehdizadeh et al. 2012), IW in construction or construction (Zou and Zhang 2014), VMP in external issues (Forcael et al. 2018), VMP and FIM in safety (Lu et al. 2018) are some instances.
+Some inconsistencies have also been shown in classification in contrast to other researches.
+Forcael et al. (2018) assigned hazardous conditions to contractors but FIM is located in external issues class based on our experts.
+Several reasons such as not carrying out fire preventing actions, using of arsonist materials in building construction and lack of firefighting equipment in workshop during construction phase can be expected on the occurrence of ignition in construction projects.
+In contrast to these contractorrelated factors, some external reasons like wind, thunderbolt and electrocution could be mentioned for firing's cause and our experts classified FIM into second group.

-The majority of contractor's risks are related to construction (Zou and Zhang, 2014) but our experts ascribed these to both construction and operation phases.
+The majority of contractor's risks are related to construction (Zou and Zhang 2014) but our experts ascribed these to both construction and operation phases.
 It means that if the contractor incorrectly performs the construction process, this might cause defects in operation phase.
 For example, DSW or hearing some annoying noises from LSF walls could be caused due to wrong installation of studs in construction phase.
 But it will be usually discovered in thermal expansion and contraction conditions (i.e., studs' length may be reduced or augmented because of expansion and contraction) after installing gypsum board and painting.

-Liu, et al. (2016) stated that lack of labour's experience effects on project quality, but our finding showed that the UEGC risk impacts on the cost of project.
-This risk derived from labour's mistake causes rework in project, so excess time and cost (time or cost overrun) are needed and the effect of cost is greater than time based on our experts.
+Liu, Zhao, and Yan (2016) stated that lack of labour's experience effects on project quality, but our finding showed that the UEGC risk impacts on the cost of project.
+This risk derived from labour's mistake causes